Wastewater Treatment Plant Expansion & Biological Phosphorus Removal System

-The Village will be implementing a biological phosphorus removal (BPR) process that will enable the Village to meet the requirements in a cost effective and scaleable manner that reduces the overall use of chemicals in the wastewater treatment and phosphorus removal process.
-Once complete, it will improve water quality for area residents and businesses in the Village of Cary and along the Fox River.
+The Village implemented a biological phosphorus removal (BPR) process that enables the Village to meet the requirements in a cost effective and scalable manner.
+The improvement reduces the overall use of chemicals in the wastewater treatment and phosphorus removal process, while also improving water quality in the Fox River.

 Construction of the BPR process, digester mixing system, and UV disinfection system improvements to the Village of Cary Wastewater Treatment Plant were financed by the Clean Water State Revolving Fund (SRF).
 The SRF program is administered by the Illinois Environmental Protection Agency and receives a portion of its money to fund these types of projects from the U.S. Environmental Protection Agency.
 SRF programs operate in each state to provide communities the resources necessary to build, maintain, and improve the infrastructure that protects one of our most valuable resources: water.

 Project Implementation Schedule